BigSoftVideo/DOTE/play.md

 - To play and pause the video, press <kbd>CTRL</kbd>+<kbd>SPACE</kbd> [<kbd>⌘</kbd>+<kbd>N</kbd> on macOS].
 - To play the video and return on pause to the current position of the playhead in the timeline.
     - <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>SPACE</kbd> [<kbd>⌘</kbd>+<kbd>⇧</kbd>+<kbd>N</kbd> on macOS]
+    - This is useful when trying to track down the onset of some action/speech/overlap in the video(s).
+Returning to the start point allows one to recalibrate accurately the onset and replay than when the playhead pauses later during normal playback.
 - To jump back, press <kbd>CTRL</kbd>+<kbd>J</kbd> [<kbd>⌘</kbd>+<kbd>J</kbd>] and to jump forwards press <kbd>CTRL</kbd>+<kbd>K</kbd>.
 Add the <kbd>SHIFT</kbd> or <kbd>⇧</kbd> key to jump by a bigger interval.
     - <kbd>CTRL</kbd>+<kbd>J</kbd>/<kbd>⌘</kbd>+<kbd>J</kbd> = 1 second back